Sheng-J/SSFT/README.md

 - **[2025-10-01]** arXiv preprint released: **“Training LLMs to Reason in Parallel with Global Forking Tokens”** → https://arxiv.org/abs/2510.05132

-- **[Contact]** If you have questions or are interested in collaborating, feel free to reach out to me at <sheng.jia@mail.utoronto.ca>.
-I’ll be actively updating this repository with code, documentation, and new checkpoints.
 ---

 ## Set Supervised Fine-Tuning